 Like India stones, man-made water stones are made from Aluminum Oxide.
 But there’s a difference between the two.
 As water stones are the softer of the two, they cut faster than India stones.

 Water stones are easier to clean as well, and won’t leave oil residue on tools.
-Owing to the increased use of water for sharpening and improved performance, many people now sharpen their kitchen knives and other household tools with water stones.
+Owing to the increased use of water for sharpening and improved performance, many people now sharpen their kitchen knives, other blades and other household tools with water stones.

 Diamond sharpening stones